-Faculty led programs are intended to provide greater access to study abroad opportunities for UNT students.
+Prospective students: Faculty led programs are intended to provide greater access to study abroad opportunities for UNT students.
 Ideally, a broad offering of programs increases the variety of students studying abroad and reflects the diversity of UNT's campus.
 Faculty led programs provide a needed option for students in certain majors, with limited time or finances available for study abroad, or who would feel more comfortable traveling with a UNT program.
-Programs may also serve as an opportunity to enhance UNT's academic reputation by integrating qualified non-UNT students from peer institutions or professionals seeking continuing education opportunities as transient student participants.